What's in this post...

 Grandparents, however, aren’t seen as the closest authority in your child’s lives and a grandparent can often tell your child something (maybe the exact same thing you would say) but it will be better received.

 Simply because it’s not the parent saying it.

 5. Grandparents help children learn to interact comfortably with adults.

-Here’s how you can make the best of the grandparent-grandchild relationship even if you aren’t nearby.
+How to make the best of the grandparent-grandchild relationship from afar

-- Talk regularly through Skype.
-My husband’s parents are in Australia which makes it difficult to find a good time to talk, and we really need to do better about this.
-Even so, the kids ask about “granny and grandpa” very often!
+- Talk regularly through video.
+My husband’s parents are in Australia which makes it difficult to find a good time to talk, but the kids love seeing their grandparents on video.
+It keeps the relationship going.

 - Write letters.
-My grandmother’s brother and I used to be pen pals growing up.
-He lived on Cape Cod (which I thought was so cool) and I distinctly remember writing him letters about where I had gone rollerblading.
+My great uncle and I used to be pen pals growing up.
+He lived on Cape Cod and I distinctly remember writing him letters about where I had gone rollerblading.
 A pen pal 60 years older than myself!
-I went to the Cape in my 20’s to see him and I’ll always remember he decided if he was to write memoirs, they’d be called It Seemed Like a Good Idea at the Time… isn’t that a good name for a book?
+I went to the Cape in my 20’s to see him and will always cherish that trip.

 - Make time.
-When you are able to have a visit, even a short one, allow your parents or in-laws to have special time with your children without you present.
-If you trust them, of course.
+When you are able to have a visit, even a short one, allow your parents or in-laws to have special time with your children without you present, provided they’re trustworthy.
 Even if it’s just outside or to the ice cream shop, if you are around the conversation between grandparent-grandchild might never get going if you are around.
 Allow them to bond.